matkijahenkilo/tsih-robo/README.md

 # tsih-robo

-Tsih-Robo is a discord bot chosen to be written in Lua because the language shares the same color as her hair.
+Tsih-robo is a discord bot chosen to be written in Lua because the language shares the same color as her hair.
 Tsih-robo was made using [Discordia](https://github.com/SinisterRectus/discordia) API.

-It's just a fun project I always wanted to create but ended up wanting to maintain, and also my first programming project ever!

-Inicially she was made for fun/entertainment porpuses, but after a long time studying and managing to program my primary objective into her, I decided to leave the cosmetics functions in her code~

 Tsih's **primary function** is to fill the gap of badly embeded links on discord for websites links like Pixiv, Pawoo, Baraag, Exhentai and etc using [gallery-dl](https://github.com/mikf/gallery-dl).
 Pretty much what [SaucyBot](https://github.com/Sn0wCrack/saucybot-discord) does, but with more websites that you can insert into a table as you see fit, but only websites that are compatible with [gallery-dl](https://github.com/mikf/gallery-dl).

-I wanted to make her act canonically as she would act in one of the games she's in, but I'm kinda bad at this. w
+It's just a fun project I always wanted to create but ended up wanting to maintain, and also my first programming project ever!

 ## Commands

-tsih-robo supports slash and message commands, to load them pass a third argument "true" when loading main.lua, you would prefer to do this only once.
+tsih-robo supports slash and message commands.
+If you're cloning this repo and running the bot yourself you need to load the bot as `./luvit main.lua true` to load the commands.

+All of her commands are located in src/commands, where each file returns a table of functions.

 ## Installation

-**Be aware that simply installing tsih-robo may cause crashes during runtime because of the absence of the /assets folder.**
+Be aware that simply installing tsih-robo may cause crashes during runtime because of the absence of the /assets folder.
+Because of that I recommend you to change or delete pinch.lua, hug.lua, tsihoclock.lua and omori.lua if you don't want to have a headache with it!

 ### pre-requisites programs

-`ffmpeg yt-dlp gallery-dl`
+`gallery-dl` required for sauce.lua

+`yt-dlp` required for song.lua.
+I do not recommend youtube-dl.

+`ffmpeg` reguired by the two programs above.

 ### bot installation: